CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Regional-Delivery-Combined/Labwise/RD_day2_lab10.md

 # Lab 10: Configure Session Policies to Monitor and Block Risky Behavior

-In this task, you will create a Microsoft Defender for Cloud Apps session policy to block downloads of risky files (e.g., `.exe`, `.apk`) from SharePoint Online for non-compliant devices.
+In this lab, you will create a Microsoft Defender for Cloud Apps session policy to block downloads of risky files (e.g., `.exe`, `.apk`) from SharePoint Online for non-compliant devices.

 1. On the **Microsoft Defender portal**, navigate to **Policies (1)** under **Cloud apps**, then click **Policy management (2)**.
 On the **Policies** page, click **All policies (3)** at the top.
 Then select **Create policy (4)** and choose **Session policy (5)** from the dropdown.